aditya1741/aditya_about_me/README.md

 ## Background

 I have been working in the field of Android development.
 My journey began with a fascination for mobile technology and has evolved into a career where I get to bring innovative ideas to life through coding.
-I hold a degree in [MCA] from [SRM University], where I honed my skills in software development and mobile computing.
+I hold a degree in MCA from SRM University, where I honed my skills in software development and mobile computing.

 ## Skills